Roxanne2904/react-calendar-library/README.md

 ## Introduction

-### Documentation
+### The Documentation

 [![Netlify Status](https://api.netlify.com/api/v1/badges/647503f6-b218-474c-9ba3-3b03ea46a975/deploy-status)](https://app.netlify.com/sites/roxv-react-calendar/deploys)

-> Have a look to the full documentation, [here](https://roxv-react-calendar.netlify.app/?path=/docs/ui-calendar--default)
+> Have a look to the documentation using Storybook, [here](https://roxv-react-calendar.netlify.app/?path=/docs/ui-datepicker--default)
 >
-> You can also see the behavior of the component in simulation with an input type text, [here](https://roxv-react-calendar.netlify.app/?path=/docs/ui-calendar--calendar-usage-simulation)
+> You can also see the behavior of the component in simulation with an input type text, [here](https://roxv-react-calendar.netlify.app/?path=/docs/ui-datepicker--date-picker-usage-simulation)

 ### All possibilities

+> Currently the component `roxv-react-calendar` can only be used as a date picker but...
+>
+> ...soon we are considering the possibility of adding the period picker functionality to it.
+>
-> With `RoxV-react-calendar` you will be able to...:
+> With `roxv-react-calendar` you will be able to...:

 - change the type of the input value:
   > > ex: `20/06/2022` or `2022/06/20`